handrews/OpenAPI-Specification/src/oas.md

 This allows the retrieval URI to set the host (and scheme), in this case `https://staging.example.com`, resulting in the first document's `$self` being `https://staging.example.com/openapi`, and the second document's `$self` being `https://staging.example.com/api/shared/foo`, with `$id` values of `https://staging.example.com/api/schemas/foo` and `https://staging.example.com/api/schemas/bar`.
 Relative `$self` and `$id` values of this sort  allow the same set of documents to work when deployed to other hosts, e.g. `https://example.com` (production) or `https://localhost:8080` (local development).

-## Appendix H: Parsing and Resolution Guidance
+## Appendix G: Parsing and Resolution Guidance

 Implementations MAY support complete-document parsing in any of the following ways: